MattMontadaSTU/MattMontadaSTU/README.md

 - 👋 Hi, I’m @MattMontadaSTU
-- 👀 I’m interested in creating a Jupyter Auto-
-Grading Project with Kelly Rivera
+- 👀 I’m interested in creating a Jupyter Auto-Grading Project with Kelly Rivera
 - 🌱 I’m currently learning (and am passionate about): Intro To Computational Theory & Topics in Data Analytics